 Community portals provide improved communication and contact with a community online providing local or community based information.
 They are the most widespread platform used by communities to inform electronically.
 Members can find information and contribute relevant shared information to others within the portal.
 Community portals provide an awareness and interaction amongst a community whether for profit or non-profit.
-They provide an online collaboration space for a community of certain interest.
-Community portals replace the traditional means of keeping a community informed via libraries and publishing.
+They provide an online collaboration space for a community informed via libraries and publishing.
 They help to provide an online global community and communication agora and to strengthen the communities by informing them and providing an open place for communication, interaction, and the exchange of information and ideas.